Stopping kauri dieback in its tracks

 ‘A biosecurity team of 4.7 million’ is the first of five strategic direction statements in the draft Biosecurity 2025 Direction Statement for New Zealand.

 The National Science Challenge for NZ’s Biological Heritage is funding two new programmes, including this one, to enlist the public’s help in dealing with the very worrying disease killing our kauri trees.

-This project, led by Dr. Monica Gerth at the University of Otago, will use a combination of biochemistry and mātauranga Māori to try to foil the spread of kauri dieback.
+This project, led by Dr. Monica Gerth, will use a combination of biochemistry and mātauranga Māori to try to foil the spread of kauri dieback.
 Kauri dieback is a fungus-like disease (Phytophthora agathidicida) that is causing the decline and death of thousands of kauri.
 Phytophthora pathogens are problematic worldwide.
 Another host-specific form (P. infestans) caused the Irish potato famine, and one with a more general appetite is attacking many Australian natives and avocado trees (P. cinnamomi).

 A major way kauri dieback disease spreads is by free swimming zoospores in soil.
 With their long flagella and rudders, these spores can swim through water-logged soil at amazing speeds of up to 0.7 metres per hour.
 Once they find their target kauri roots, they encyst and initiate an infection that eventually starves the tree to death.

 The question at the heart of their research is: what is it about kauri roots that attracts the zoospores?
 These spores seem to find the smell of kauri as alluring as coffee is to humans.
 Dr Gerth and her team will identify the chemical signals from kauri and other native plants that attract, repel or generally disrupt the 'homing' ability of zoospores - and then, in collaboration with Dr. Amanda Black (Lincoln University), they will test the effect of these compounds on the movement of zoospores through soils.